spiralstorm/Pixelwave/README.md

 What exactly is Pixelave?
 =========================
 Pixelwave is a framework for iOS that makes developing 2D games and other interactive applications simple.
-It provides an intuitive Objective-C API which is greatly inspired by ActionScript3.0.
+It provides an intuitive Objective-C API which is greatly inspired by the ActionScript 3.0 API.
 It lets you avoid writing low-level code without giving up the power of using OpenGL and OpenAL.
 Under the hood Pixelwave packs a punch when it comes to rendering performance and optimizations.
-The framework also includes PixelKit, a collection useful utilities for game developers.
+The framework also includes PixelKit, a collection of useful utilities for game developers.

 Pixelwave works on every iOS device ever made: iPhone, iPod Touch, and iPad.